Existence of similar point configurations in thin subsets of $\Bbb R^d$: Open question

-\item In \cite{BIT16} it was shown that if $E$ is a compact subset of ${\Bbb R}^d$, of Hausdorff dimension greater than $\frac{d+1}{2}$, then there exists a non-empty open interval $I$ such that, for any $t \in I$, there exist $x^1, x^2, \dots, x^{k+1} \in E$ such that $|x^{j+1}-x^j|=t$, $1 \leq j \leq k$.
+In \cite{BIT16} it was shown that if $E$ is a compact subset of ${\Bbb R}^d$, of Hausdorff dimension greater than $\frac{d+1}{2}$, then there exists a non-empty open interval $I$ such that, for any $t \in I$, there exist $x^1, x^2, \dots, x^{k+1} \in E$ such that $|x^{j+1}-x^j|=t$, $1 \leq j \leq k$.
 In view of Thm. \ref{main1}, it seems reasonable to ask: given any $r>0$, do there exist $x,y,z \in E$ such that $|x-z|=r|x-y|$?
-This can be regarded as a pinned version of the case $k=1$ of Thm. \ref{main1}, in the sense that the endpoint $x$ is common to both segments whose length is being compared.
+This can be regarded as a pinned version of the case $k=1$ of Thm. \ref{main1}, in the sense that the endpoint $x$ is common to both segments whose length is being compared\footnote{Work of Krystal Taylor and two of the authors now partially addresses this, showing that if $\hd(E)>(2d+1)/3$, the set of such $r$ at least contains an interval \cite[Thm.
+1.4]{GIT20}.}.
 Similar questions can be raised when $k>1$.